DFE-Digital/register-trainee-teachers/tech_docs/source/api-docs/v2025.0-rc/objects/degree.html.md

         string (limited to 3 characters), required if degree is <strong>not</strong> from the UK
       </p>
       <p class="govuk-body">
         The type of non-UK degree.
-Coded according to <a href="https://www.hesa.ac.uk/collection/c24053/e/degtype">HESA degree type field</a>
+Coded according to
+        <a href="/reference-data/v2025.0-rc/non-uk-degree.html">non-UK degree type reference data specification</a>.
       </p>
       <p class="govuk-body">
         Example: <code>051</code>